in

 Dan and Mandy Sheldon welcomed their son into the world and four months later, went to register his name.

+They told The Sun how they were ‘excited’ to get him registered.
 However, they were met with looks of ‘utter disgust’ when the couple revealed his name.

 Despite insisting on the name, the couple were slammed by the registrar and subject to some harsh remarks.

-However, this fell on deaf ears and the couple were told that the name was illegal in several countries such as New Zealand – while being deemed inappropriate in countries like Germany and Switzerland.
+But this fell on deaf ears and the couple were told that the name was illegal in several countries such as New Zealand – while being deemed inappropriate in countries like Germany and Switzerland.
+However, it is not banned in the UK.

 “We were gobsmacked with her behaviour,” Dan says.
 “Eventually she did it, but it was through gritted teeth.
-Honestly, we just thought it was a nice name … a unique one.
+Honestly, we just thought it was a nice name… a unique one.

 “We didn’t expect to get so much grief about it.”